hashicorp/terraform-azurerm-consul-enterprise-hvd/examples/consul/README.md

-# Consul on Azure Virtual Machines - Root Example Module
+# Consul Enterprise on Azure Virtual Machines - Root Example Module

 This directory contains a reference implementation of a root-level module which deploys the Consul Enterprise on Azure Virtual Machines Terraform module for HashiCorp Validated Designs.